Our story

 Saving lives since 2015

 March 2015: Our charity is founded by Phyllis Hutchison.
-Originally known as Friends of Mbwa Wa Africa Animal Rescue, we are a charity registered in Scotland, raising money to save animals and fight rabies in Tanzania, with Mbwa Wa Africa Animal Rescue as our base.
+Originally known as Friends of Mbwa Wa Africa Animal Rescue, we are a charity registered in Scotland, raising money to save animals and fight rabies in Tanzania, working closely with our sister organisation, the Tanzanian NGO Mbwa Wa Africa Animal Rescue.

 July 2015: In conjunction with Worldwide Veterinary Service (WVS) and with funding from the Marchig Trust, our first Anti-Rabies campaign sterilises 108 dogs in one week.